What is a Charter School? (from the NC DPI Office of Charter Schools website)

 What else is required to complete registration at LSA?

-After accepting a seat, families must complete the pre-registration form in the SchoolMint system within one week of acceptance.
-The notification email that the pre-registration form has been completed will contain a link to sign-up for a Registration Appointment at LSA to submit required documentation (birth certificate, proof of residence, etc).
+After accepting a seat, families must complete the registration form (including uploaded documents) in the SchoolMint system within two weeks of acceptance.
 The list of required registration documents will be listed on the New Student Registration page of the website.

 *please email firstname.lastname@example.org with admissions questions not answered above.